Original Music from The Rogues: Reception

 The album was released in October 1964, after the premiere of the television series.
 Cash Box voted the LP one of its “Pop Best Bets,” with this thumbnail review: Nelson Riddle, a past master at TV scoring, has created a delightful, varied score for “The Rogues,” the highly-touted ABC [sic] comedy-melodrama.
 The music which runs the gamut from jazz and blues to intricate classical constructions perfectly captures the spirit of the tongue-in-cheek series.

-Billboard awarded the album a 3-star rating, indicating moderate sales potential.
+Billboard awarded the album a 3-star rating, reflecting its assessment that the album had moderate sales potential.